-I. Sponsorship Recruitment and Retention
+J. Sponsorship Recruitment and Retention

+1. Board/Officers

-- 1. Board/Officers - Should help identify potential sponsors and submit their information to the Director of Resource Development. - 2.
-Director of Resource Development - a.
+Should help identify potential sponsors and submit their information to the Executive Director.

+2. Executive Director

+- a.
 Will maintain active and potential sponsor lists and solicit their support each summer. - b.
 The sponsor benefits and levels will be provided in a sponsor packet that is renewed each year.
 The Director and Board will continue to look for ways to differentiate levels and to continue to provide a value-added program for those supporting our programs.
 Website ads, links, and pages will be provided to sponsors based upon their level of support.

-- 1. Conferences Complimentary registration, signage throughout, resource tables, and used as speakers, where appropriate. - 2.
+- c.
+Conferences Complimentary registration, signage throughout, resource tables, and used as speakers, where appropriate. - d.
 Special Events GFOAT will not assist with any special events planned by sponsors that compete with regular training programming.
 The sponsors may approach the hotel directly and where feasible and appropriate, GFOAT will attempt to help promote any non-GFOAT events of its sponsors.